GabrielPrzybysz/Typeo/README.md

 ## 🚀&nbsp; Intro

-<p>A Unity project, made with inspiration in the Sokoban game and using a tool <a href="https://github.com/GabrielPrzybysz/SokobanLevelDesignTool">(created by me, named "SokobanLevelDesignTool")</a> to create the levels.
+<p>A Unity project, made with inspiration in the Sokoban game and using a tool (created by me, named "SokobanLevelDesignTool") to create the levels.
 Completely based in a matrix, the game brings a hacker thematic of the '80s.</p>
 <br>

 <img src="https://media.giphy.com/media/dXudauZRy0Z8iMBnkF/giphy.gif">